 The most influential artist in popular culture!

 Bob Dylan has been covered and copied by almost everyone who’s attempted to write a song.
-Some might even say that he invented modern songwriting.
+Some even say he invented modern songwriting.

-It is difficult to find an artist post ’60 who has not been heavily influenced by Bob Dylan, directly or indirectly.
+His influence is so great it’s difficult to find an artist post-1960 that has not been heavily influenced by Bob Dylan, directly or indirectly.

 Blowin’ In The Wind

 | G C G/B | D/A D G | G C G/B | G |